VolumeElement/VolumeElement.github.io/_posts/2024-03-04-semantic-pdf.md

 # Using Semantic PDF

 [Semantic PDF may be downloaded here](https://github.com/VolumeElement/SemanticPDF) along with detailed instructions for use.
 As a demonstration of basic use, I downloaded [Keith Conrad's expository papers](https://kconrad.math.uconn.edu/blurbs/) and ran a few searches on them.
 Processing them did not take as long as I expected (roughly 40 minutes for 246 documents), although with a much larger corpus it would certainly be slow.
 Here I have entered the command `python semantic_pdf/cli.py search ring` to look for any documents containting any information about rings.
+(Note that the program is initializing as it's the first time it has been rum.)

 <center><a href="https://raw.githubusercontent.com/VolumeElement/VolumeElement.github.io/main/images/search_1.png"><img src="https://github.com/VolumeElement/VolumeElement.github.io/blob/main/images/search_1.png?raw=true" alt="centered image" height="auto" width="" title="source: github.com" /></a></center>